AutoDQM/autodqm_ml.github.io/index.md

 ![Original vs Reconstructed](figures/L1TRunsummaryL1TStage2EMTFemtfTrackPhi_Run305040.png)

-Indeed there is some very spiky behavior in the original histogram -- perhaps the PCA and the AutoEncoder are on to something!
+Indeed there is some very spiky behavior in the original histogram :monocle_face: -- perhaps the PCA and the AutoEncoder are on to something!

 Note that the `assess.py` script could be used to simply make plots of the original histograms by specifying `--algorithms ""` (in fact, if no ML algorithms have been added to the `.parquet` file in question, this is the default behavior).

 ### 3.1 ROC curves and AUC
 TODO
+- [ ] function for plotting ROC curve and calculating AUC
+- [ ] function for making tables of tpr at fixed fpr and vice versa